 Best Conference Location

-I went to travel events this year in New York, Jerusalem, Bermuda, Alabama, Austria, Japan and Argentina.
-I love Jerusalem.
+I went to travel events this year in New York, Bermuda, Alabama, Austria, Japan and Argentina.
 Austria was amazing.
 Huntsville, Alabama was actually very cool.
 But the destination that impressed me the most was Argentina.
 The ATTA conference was technically in Salta, but it included a day in the desert and wine region outside of Salta, and four days of biking, rafting, kayaking and hiking in northern Patagonia.
 The people were amazing, the food was excellent, and the scenery everywhere was stunning.
 I’ve never loved Buenos Aires, but I’ll return to Argentina for everything else.

 Best Walking Tour